 Who could you recommend who is respected in the field covered by the book who might review it in the proposal and manuscript stages?
 Please provide their full names and addresses, including email addresses, phone numbers, and fax numbers.
 Please provide five to ten potential reviewers.

 Just as the information about your book is important, so is information about yourself.
 Please enclose your full curriculum vitae (and those of your co-authors/editors).
 It should include your current professional position, past experience, teaching and/or speaking experience, educational background, previous publications, memberships, awards, and any other information pertinent to the proposed book.

 12. Sample Material

-Please provide a detailed table of contents or outline that identifies the chapter titles and major subheadings within those chapters and a brief paragraph outlining the chapters' contents.
-Providing sample chapters will enable us and the reviewers to determine your grasp of the material, the subject, and writing style.
-Please include one or two chapters, preferably from the "heart" of the book, that you feel best represent the scope and approach of your work.
+IEEE Press requires a detailed table of contents or outline that identifies the chapter titles and major subheadings within those chapters and a brief paragraph outlining the chapters' contents.
+IEEE Press also requires one or two chapters from the book—ideally the introductory chapter and a chapter from the "heart" of the book.
+Providing sample chapters will enable us and the reviewers to better evaluate the proposal and give you more detailed feedback that will help you realize a high-quality final product.